CharlieDigital/covidcureid/README.md

 To start the server project, switch into the directory `server/CovidCureIdApp` and run the command `func start --build` to build the server application and start a local runtime.

+## API Testing

+To test the API in `DataProvider`, you can use `curl`, Postman, or [Huachao Mao's REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
+The latter is recommended as it allows you to create a `.http` file and execute it directly within VS Code.

 # Data Processing Logic

 The data processing logic flow is described below.